To find out more, including how to control cookies, see here:

 Further Efforts To Go Green

-According to Ford Motor Company since 2008 has sourced renewable electricity to cover the full electric power demand at its manufacturing plant in Cologne, Germany.
+According to Ford Motor Company, since 2008 they have sourced renewable electricity to cover the full electric power demand at its manufacturing plant in Cologne, Germany.
 Through this initiative, the company is reducing its CO2 emissions 190,000 tons per year.
 A lot but not enough.

 Renewable or green power supplies ONLY 3 percent of Ford’s energy needs worldwide.

-Stayed tuned.
-Ford is about to include this foam and expland to other renewable sources for their foam.
-Ford is researching using grape seed and sunflower oil.
-What will they think of next.
-I know..A great smart idea to cut our carbon footprint.
+Stay tuned.
+Ford is about to include this foam and expand to other renewable sources for their foam.
+Ford is researching the use of grape seed and sunflower oil.
+What will they think of next?
+I know..a great smart idea to cut our carbon footprint.